randa-mu/blocklock-solidity/README.md

 }
 ```

-Please note that the approved contract must also implement [AbstractBlocklockReceiver.sol](src/AbstractBlocklockReceiver.sol).
+Please note that all approved contracts must also implement [AbstractBlocklockReceiver.sol](src/AbstractBlocklockReceiver.sol).

 #### How It Works